 Green Board - Gardens and Food

-Many VSB schools either already have or are in the process of starting a school garden.
+Over two thirds of VSB schools currently have a school garden.
 This is part of a larger trend of people growing food in cities and making connections between what we eat and where it comes from, food security and climate change.

 Some schools start gardens to grow food and others use them as a way to help green a school.
 The VSB has developed a garden policy and process to help schools that want to start a garden or set up a composter.